ke101/ChatMySQL/README.md

-Requirement: Python (>3.5) and create a [virtual envirnoment](https://docs.python.org/3/library/venv.html) for running this program.
+Prerequisite: "Python (>3.5)" and create a [virtual envirnoment](https://docs.python.org/3/library/venv.html) for running this program.

 Activate the virtual envirnoment and install required packages.